pifroggi/vs_iqa/README.md

 __*`debug`* (optional)__
 Overlays the score onto the frame.

-## Tips
+## Tips & Troubleshooting
-Enums are at the top of the script if needed.
+* Enums are at the top of the script if needed.

-If nothing seems to happen, the model is probably downloading.
+* If nothing seems to happen, the model is probably downloading.
 Some are multiple hundred mb.